 The following requirements for managing grants from Oregon Sea Grant (OSG) have been established by federal statute, the National Oceanic and Atmospheric Administration (NOAA), or by Oregon State University (OSU), which houses OSG.

-International travel and Fly America restrictions
+International Travel and Fly America Restrictions

 All international travel must be included in your approved proposal budget (including location, date of trip, estimated cost of airfare and per diem) and must be approved by OSG before you make travel arrangements.
-You will need to contact Sarah Kolesar to discuss the object of the trip and submit an international travel request form to OSG.
+You will need to contact Sarah Kolesar to discuss the objective of the trip and submit an international travel request form to OSG.
 You must follow Fly America regulations.
 Please contact your accountant or OSG for Fly America policies and procedures.
 We recommend allowing at least 60 days for processing.

-All equipment purchases must be included in your approved proposal budget and must be approved by OSG prior to purchasing any unit or item of permanent equipment (Equipment is generally defined as an article of non-expendable, tangible personal property, having a useful life of more than one year and an acquisition cost of $5,000 or more per unit.
-Occasionally, the RFP or research sponsor may have a more restrictive definition).
+All equipment purchases must be included in your approved proposal budget and must be approved by OSG prior to purchasing any unit or item of permanent equipment (equipment is generally defined as an article of non-expendable, tangible personal property, having a useful life of more than one year and an acquisition cost of $5,000 or more per unit; occasionally, the RFP or research sponsor may have a more restrictive definition).
 If the unit cost is in excess of $5,000, OSG must obtain prior approval for the purchase from NOAA.
-Any equipment request over $5,000 requires a lease versus purchase analysis as part of the procurement process.
+Any equipment request over $5,000 requires a lease-versus-purchase analysis as part of the procurement process.
 We recommend allowing at least 60 days for processing.
 Purchase of general-purpose equipment (any item that is usable for activities of the institution other than research) is generally not an allowable expense.
 Contact Sarah Kolesar to explore what options may be available.

 Typical/Common Sources of Cost Share: